-Another way to look at this data is to track provincial expenditures per student over time.
-Figure 4.5 shows this calculation both per-FTE student and per-domestic FTE student, to account for the effects of the growth in international student numbers, since in many parts of the country international students are excluded from provincial funding formulas.
-Per-student funding hit a high of \$15,360 (\$16,410 per domestic student) in 2008-09 (both figures are in constant 2020 dollars).
-In the decade since then, spending per FTE student fell by 22% (14% per domestic student).
-One should recall, however, that figure 4.1 showed relatively constant total transfers over time.
-This decline in per-student funding is therefore not primarily a result of a significant decline in total funding; rather, it is a result of expenditures remaining more or less constant while enrollments increased.
+Another way to look at expenditure data is to track provincial expenditures per student over time.
+Figure 4.5 shows this calculation both per FTE student and per domestic FTE student, to account for the effects of the growth in international student numbers, since in many parts of the country international students are excluded from provincial funding formulas.
+Per-student funding hit a high of \$15,867 (\$16,960 per domestic student) in 2008-09 (both figures are in constant 2021 dollars).
+In the decade since then, spending per FTE student has fallen by 21% (13% per domestic student).
+However, recall that figure 4.1 showed relatively constant total transfers over time.
+This decline in per-student funding is therefore not primarily a result of a significant decline in total funding; rather, it is a result of expenditures remaining more or less constant while enrolments increased.